moihm96/test-marvel/README.md

 We have the jest, prettier, next and js configuration files.

 And our .env file which contains all the necessary variables

+### DEPLOY APPLICATION

+I just have deploy the application with vercel if you want to visit the page, hte url is : `https://test-marvel.vercel.app/`